Paperspace/paperspace-node/README.md

     $ paperspace login [<user@domain.com>] [<password>] [--apiToken <api token name>]

 If you don't already have an API key in your paperspace account, this command will generate one and give it a default API token name of 'API token'.

-If you already have one or more API keys, the API key associated with the first API token listed in your account is downloaded.
+If you already have one or more API keys in your account, the API key associated with the first API token listed in your account is downloaded.
 If you want to use a particular API key you can specify the associated API token name using the '--apiToken' option.

 Note: your API key is cached in a file in your home directory: `~/.papersapce/config.json`.
 For security, please make sure access to the file is protected so only you can access it.